-EPPE 3-11 began in 1996 with the aims of investigating the influence of a range of Early Childhood settings on young children's progress and development during their time at preschool, and exploring whether any pre-school effects continue to influence children at the start of primary school.
+EPPE 3-11 began in 1996 with the aims of investigating the influence of a range of Early Childhood settings on young children's progress and development during their time at preschool8, and exploring whether any pre-school effects continue to influence children at the start of primary school.
 At the time, it was the first study of pre-schools in Europe to use a longitudinal, mixed method, educational effectiveness design based on sampling children in a range of different pre-school settings and using statistical approaches that enable the identification of individual pre-school centre effects.
 For further discussion of the research design see Sammons et al., (2005) and Siraj-Blatchford et al., (2006).
 In summary, six English Local Authorities (LAs) in five regions participated in the research with children recruited from six types of group pre-school provision (nursery classes, playgroups, private day nurseries, local authority day nurseries, nursery schools and integrated centres [that combine education and care]).
-There were 2,857 children in the EPPE pre-school setting) was identified at entry to primary school, for comparison with those who had attended a pre-school centre.
+There were 2,857 children in the EPPE pre-school sample.
+An additional sample of 315 'Home' children (who had not attended a pre-school setting) was identified at entry to primary school, for comparison with those who had attended a pre-school centre.
 Therefore, the original sample totalled 3,172 EPPE children.